Go Backpacking

 BMW Museum

-You don't even need to go to BMW Museum to see beautiful cars in Munich.
+You don't even need to go to the BMW Museum to see beautiful cars in Munich.
+Just walk around in the street, and you'll see a lot of Mercedes-Benz, BMW, Tesla, and Porsche.

+The entrance fee is 10 euros, but if you don't want to spend money, no problem!
 Just go to the opposite building, BMW Welt.
-You can get in there for free, you can still see BMW cars there, and you can hop in a nice car and take an "Instagram-worthy" picture.
+You can get in there for free, still see BMW cars there, and hop into a nice car to take an "Instagram-worthy" picture.

 Olympiapark, munich